GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

     `UnwrapAngle(DOM_GPLAINS-BUS1:VH; TVA_SHELBY-BUS1:VH)`

- 2. You could then subtract values in one of the series from values in both of the series at every 1/30 of a second slice:
+ 2. Values from one of the series can now be substracted from values in both of the series at every 1/30 of a second slice:

     `SliceSubtract(0.0333, TVA_SHELBY-BUS1:VH, UnwrapAngle(DOM_GPLAINS-BUS1:VH; TVA_SHELBY-BUS1:VH))`

- 3. Finally you could exclude zero values from the trends since values in one series will now always be zero - this effectively removes the zero value trend:
+ 3. A _Slice_ operation on multiple series can produce multiple values at the same timestamp, however, since values produced by one of the series will now always be zero, the zero values can be excluded:

     `ExcludeRange(0, 0, SliceSubtract(0.0333, TVA_SHELBY-BUS1:VH, UnwrapAngle(DOM_GPLAINS-BUS1:VH; TVA_SHELBY-BUS1:VH)))`